 Pushbullet used to be one of my favorite apps in any category, just for its sheer handiness - but then the company started charging for some of its most useful features.
 Eventually, I gave in and paid the annual subscription but you can use it for free if you don't mind limited file sizes for sending and don't need to respond to notifications from the desktop.Pushbullet - SMS on PC

 Plenty of apps have tried to tackle that perennial problem of helping you actually get things done, but Todoist hits a higher water mark than most.
 The app enables you to organize your tasks with colors and sub-folders, and it can sync your lists between multiple devices (though it also works if you go offline).

 It was previously named one of the best Google Play apps by Google itself, and it's easy to see why — the interface is clear and uncluttered, creating and editing tasks is very straightforward, and extra features such as being able to assign custom tags to keep everything organized really add to the app's overall impact on your productivity.

 Again, you'll need to pay for a subscription if you want to use the more advanced features, like tags, but basic lists and sync between devices is free to all.Todoist: To-Do List, Task List

 Trello is similar to Asana in that it allows you to keep on top of multiple projects and tasks without collapsing in a heap of information overload.
 If you need to be able to check in on several different projects at once from your smartphone or tablet then Trello is one of the best ways to go about it.

 The app is based around cards — each card can have members, labels, dates and other information attached to it, so it's simple to use despite being very powerful.
 Everything is synced to the cloud as well so you can access your Trello account from the web as well as your mobile devices.Trello

 What's your favorite productivity app?
-Let us know in the comments.
+How does it help you manage day-to-day life?
+Let us know in the comments below.